The Pillar Protocol: A 3–Day Sandbag Strength System

 • harder

-Sandbags, dips, carries, high pulls, and pull-ups hit the yoke better than any bodybuilding split because they develop:
+Sandbags, carries, dips, high pulls, and pull-ups build the yoke because they develop:

 • postural dominance